Healthy children make better learners

 6th through 8th grade - One dose of Tdap if it has been over 5 years since the last tetanus vaccine.

-Varicella - Kindergarten and first: two doses required - Grades 2-3 and 6: one dose required
+Varicella - Kindergarten through 8th grade – two doses required - Grades 9-12: one dose required

 Diphtheria, Tetanus and Pertussis (DTP)